cannuri/Roocabulary/roocabulary.md

 The regret of blindly accepting Roo Code-generated code without reviewing it.
 *"I Rooployed too soon… now I have Roogrets."*

+### Rookie *(ˈruː-ki)* *noun*
+A newcomer to the Roo Code ecosystem—someone just beginning to explore how it works.
+Typically curious, experimental, and occasionally overwhelmed, a Rookie might spend hours debating whether to use a memory bank, how to structure a prompt effectively, or what a “mode” even does.

+Despite early uncertainty, Rookies are known for asking good questions and quickly building confidence as they learn by doing.

+*"Back then, I was a total Rookie—I didn’t even know modes could be shared."*

 ### Roolease *(ˈruː-liːs)* *(noun)*
 A new version of Roo Code, often bringing groundbreaking improvements.
 *"The latest Roolease added an incredible new debugging feature!"*